 In the performance scheme under- and overrecoveries arise due to various occurrences: the risk of deviation from the traffic forecasted is shared with the airspace users.
 The Company does not bear the inflation risk and risk of the so called "uncontrollable costs", thus, the Company has to settle under- and overrecovery balances from these facts in the future.
+Under-and overrecovery balances may arise simultaneously in the same period and for the same segment due to different risk sharing rules.

-The Company does not recognize these revenue settlement balances in the statement of financial position, as these balances fulfil the criteria of contingent assets and liabilities and have a significant impact on future cash-flows and operations, therefore are disclosed hereinafter with amounts measured in accordance with the requirements for measuring provisions.
+The Company does not recognize these revenue settlement balances in the statement of financial position, as these balances fulfil the criteria of contingent assets and liabilities and have a significant impact on future cash flows and operations, therefore are disclosed hereinafter with amounts measured in accordance with the requirements for measuring provisions.